elfinguard/docs/docs/source/elfindirectory.rst

 As a convention, in the IPFS immutable directory:

-1. the entry file must be named as "index", such as index.m3u8, index.html, index.md
+1. The entry file must be named as "index", such as index.m3u8, index.html, index.md

-2. there can be a "readme.txt" file to briefly introduce the files in this directory
+2. There can be a "readme.md" file to briefly introduce the files in this directory.
+It can have only text contents or include [base64-encoded images](https://github.com/home-assistant/frontend/issues/5576).

-3. there must be a "config.json" file to guide viewers in decrypting some of the files in this directory.
+3. There must be a "config.json" file to guide viewers in decrypting some of the files in this directory.
 It is allowed that some of the files are not encrypted.

 Metadata's schema
 -------------------